Brandon Crawford Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 3.96 team ERA that ranks 13th among all MLB pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA among all MLB pitching staffs (3.93).

-- The Blue Jays rank 25th in baseball in home runs surrendered (107 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 108 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The Blue Jays will look to Richards (0-1) in his third start of the season.
+- Bassitt makes the start for the Blue Jays, his 17th of the season.
+He is 7-5 with a 4.32 ERA and 81 strikeouts in 93 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.